Nuckerr/KitPvPPlus-docs/articles/configs.md

 #  Configs

+This section of documentation was written by [realdeadbeef](https://github.com/realdeadbeef)

 !!! danger
     This article covers the `config.yml` and the `messages.yml`.
 If you touch any of the other config files, **this is at** **your own risk!**.
 These files contain data and if it is broken, all that data will be lost, rendering major parts of your